YMCA OF HANNIBAL EMPLOYMENT OPPORTUNITIES

 • 16 years of age or older.

-• Most hold current YMCA lifeguarding certification which includes standard First Aid, CPR-Pro, AED and Emergency Oxygen certifications.
-Special consideration may be given to those applicants who have completed water safety instructor class.
+• Most hold current YMCA lifeguarding certification, which includes standard First Aid, CPR-Pro, AED, and Emergency Oxygen certifications.
+Special consideration may be given to those applicants who have completed a water safety instructor class.

 • Friendly and outgoing personality.